security-union/videocall-rs/rfc/rfc-1-q3-q4-2023-planning.md

 # I Executive Summary

+## A. Goal of the System

+Creating an open video conferencing ecosystem — i.e. open source definitions and building blocks that would support video conferencing that could be embedded in various apps — as well of course as the video conferencing system itself.

+For possible applications, imagine things like telemedicine apps or face-to-face customer service portals, where the video chat would be integrated rather than requiring a participant to say the equivalent of “I’ll send you a zoom link”.

+The Rustlemania website is a sample implementation of this system.

-## A. Purpose of the Request for Comment (RFC)
+## B. Purpose of the Request for Comment (RFC)

 Define our roadmap for Q3 and Q4 of 2023

-## B. Overview of the Organization
+## C. Overview of the Organization

-Ronen Barzel: ronen@barzel.org Core contributor

 Griffin Obeid: griffobeid@securityunion.dev Co-founder and developer

+Ronen Barzel: ronen@barzel.org Core Contributor

 Dario Lencina: dario@securityunion.dev  Co-founder and developer

 # II.
-Current Video Conferencing System
+Current System

-## A. Description of the existing video conferencing system
+## A. Description of the existing system

 `videocall-rs` aims to provide a world-class video conferencing system.
 The video conferencing software should always be open-source and MIT licensed.
 Also a key feature of this system is that all calls will be end-to-end encrypted between the peers in the call.